khanage/bearded.monads/README.md

 Note: `Select` (aka `fmap`) has been renamed to `Map` to avoid confusion for C# developers.
 If you don't think this is a good idea, please raise an issue.

+### Installation

+Beard.Monads is available from NuGet:

+`Install-Package Beard.Monads`

+Then, just add `using Beard.Monads;` to the top of your C# source file.

 ## Option

 An obvious implementation which provides various helper methods.
 This allows you to avoid passing back `null` from methods and perfoming some special logic.
 By using `Option`, you enable the compiler to check that you've handled the missing case.